toxicmassk/lab-movies-celebrities/README.md

 Review how you did this for the `Celebrity` model.

-- Create 2 new routes, one to render page with the form on it, and one to send the data to after the form is filled out
+- Create 2 new route handlers, one to render page with the form on it, and one to send the data to after the form is filled out
   - In the GET route that displays the form to create a new movie (which renders the `movies/new-movie.hbs`), make sure you pass all the celebrities from your database so your users can choose which ones are in the cast of the movie you're just creating (**hint**: You will have to use [select multiple](https://www.w3schools.com/tags/att_select_multiple.asp) tag)
 - Remember that the user should see the cast name in the option tags, but the information that should be transmitted (`value`) is the `_id` we will use for the `cast` attribute of the movie.
 - Make sure the form is making a POST request to the other route you just created (`/movies/create`)